 Please note that this list will be updated when new products are added to the global marketplace for space - so please check back for more or sign up for our mailing list to get all the updates.

-An on-board computing platform consisting of two independent ARM Cortex-M7 modules, each with separate power supply, interfacing, and storage.
+The OBC-P3 is an on-board computing platform consisting of two independent ARM Cortex-M7 modules, each with separate power supply, interfacing, and storage.
 The dual architecture makes the OBC-P3 highly suited for hot/cold redundancy solutions often required in mission critical sub-systems, such as T&C, GNC, or payload management.
 The DSP functionality provided with the Cortex-M7 architecture makes it possible to port heavy floating-point processing such as ADCS or RvD algorithms without severe performance penalties and error-prone quantization.

 If redundancy is not required the OBC-P3 also provides an effective platform for combining different sub-system functionalities, such as ADCS and T&C, in a compact form-factor.
 By default, the OBC-P3 is configured either as an on-board data handling unit with telemetry collection functionality, or as an OS-only installation for designers to write their own application.
 To mitigate integration and radiation risks, the OBC-P3 uses high-quality Harwin connectors and is protected by an 1.5 mm Al enclosure.